EPCCed/Light-Intro-to-HPC/content/Part2_Parallel_Computers/Shared_Memory.md

 ```{figure} ./images/hero_2160d5f2-d404-4b10-b77e-e7b2a04ac529.png
 ```

 This is achieved by having a memory bus that takes requests for data from multiple sources (here, each of the four separate CPU-cores) and fetches the data from a single piece of memory.
-The term bus apparently comes from the Latin omnibus meaning for all, indicating that it is a single resource shared by many CPU-cores.
+The term bus comes from the Latin omnibus meaning for all, indicating that it is a single resource shared by many CPU-cores.

+A good analogy here is to think of four office-mates or workers (the CPU-cores) sharing a single office (the computer) with a single whiteboard (the memory).
+Each worker has their own set of whiteboard pens and an eraser, but they are not allowed to talk to each other: they can only communicate by writing to and reading from the whiteboard.

 ```{figure} ./images/hero_55c8a23e-686f-42a9-b7e9-de0a12208486.jpg
 © iStock.com/oonal
 ```

-A good analogy here is to think of four office-mates or workers (the CPU-cores) sharing a single office (the computer) with a single whiteboard (the memory).
-Each worker has their own set of whiteboard pens and an eraser, but they are not allowed to talk to each other: they can only communicate by writing to and reading from the whiteboard.

 Later on, we’ll start to think about how we can use this shared whiteboard to get the four workers to cooperate to solve the same problem more quickly than they can do it alone.
 However, the analogy already illustrates two key limitations of this approach: